fater/jquery-easyupload/README.md

 #jQuery Easy Upload File Plugin

-Version: **2.1.0**
+Version: **2.3.0**

 ##What does the plugin
-* The plugin allows you to send multiple files to the server with Ajax method without form and page reload;
+- The plugin allows you to send multiple files to the server with Ajax method without form and page reload;
+- The plugin allows to use drop area to send files;
-* The plugin allows you to configure callbacks and events.
+- The plugin allows you to configure callbacks and events.

 ##Dependences
 * **jQuery** - only jQuery library required for this plugin